tudor-bodea/GCDProject/README.md

 ##### Task 1.
 Merge Training and Test Data Sets
 Before the actual merge of the training and test data sets is performed, `run_analysis.R` reads the features and the activity labels from their respective locations via `read.table`.
 To avoid any data type problems, `run_analysis.R` calls `read.table` with the `colClasses` argument specified explicitly (e.g., `colClasses=c("integer", "character")`).
 Elements of the resulting `f` and `l` data frames are used later on to name the columns of the merged data set and provide descriptive names for the activities study subjects engaged in, respectively.

 For each data set (i.e., training and test), `run_analysis.R` reads sequentially the content of the subject, activity and measurement files via `read.table`.
 As before, to avoid any data type problems, `run_analysis.R` calls `read.table` with the `colClasses` argument specified explicitly (e.g., `colClasses=c("integer")`).
 The resulting data frames are combined by column via `cbind` into data frames conveniently named `tg` (training) and `tt` (test), respectively.
 Once both data sets get their combined data frames, `run_analysis.R` creates the merged data set `data` via `rbind`.
 The `data` data frame consists of 10,299 subject - activity - time entries (rows) each of which shows measurements on 561 features.
-Considering the subject and activity fields, `data` has data organized in 563 columns.
+Considering the subject and activity label fields, `data` has data organized in 563 columns.

 Since none of the raw data files comes with a header, `run_analysis.R` assigns a header to the `data` data frame based on the content of the feature file (see above for the reference to the data frame `f`).
 This header follows the structure below: